aanikei/HAMQDisco/README.md

 ### How to use

 To use it with Arduino IDE, download the archive (Code / Download ZIP), unzip it and put it in `libraries` folder.
+Note that this library has a dependency on the ArduinoJson library.